-Culinary Foods provides students with a firm foundation in basic food preparation.
+Description: Culinary Foods provides students with a firm foundation in basic food preparation.
 Industry safety and sanitation standards are stressed with all food labs.
 Students will begin to develop their culinary knowledge and the practical skills needed to work in the home kitchen and beyond.
 This course is designed to be interactive, student centered, collaborative, cooperative, and relevant.
-Students will have the opportunity to work toward earning a ServSafe Food Handler certification.

-Baking & Pastry - FC202
+Baking & Pastry